Pocket Guide: Shipping Firefox

 Shipping Firefox follows a software release train model along 3 primary code repositories; mozilla-central (aka “m-c”), mozilla-beta, and mozilla-release.
 Each of these repositories are updated within a defined cadence and built into one of our Firefox products which are released through what is commonly referred to as Channels: Firefox Nightly, Firefox Beta, and Firefox Release.

-Firefox Nightly offers access to the latest cutting edge features still under active development.
+Firefox Nightly offers access to the latest feature work still under active development.
 Released every 12 hours with all the changes that have landed on mozilla-central for Desktop and Android.

 Firefox Beta is for developers and early adopters who want to see and test what’s coming next in Firefox.
-We release a new Desktop/Android Beta version three times a week.
+We ship new Desktop and Android Beta builds three times a week.

 Note